cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 - Docker can be used to extend any env you like

 ### CodeDeploy
-- deployment service that automations app deployment
+- deployment service that automates app deployment
 - supports EC2, on-prem, lambda funcs, ECS services
 - automated rollback capability on failed deploys or CW alarms
 - gradual deployment controls